humamfauzi/mlops_sample/README.md

 # Run a specific test file
 uv run pytest path/to/test_file.py

+# Run all test in a folder
+uv run pytest path/to/test_folder/

+# This codes build around modules.
+It should run use -m flag.
+How to run train
+uv run python -m train.main <args>

 # Activate the virtual environment
 source .venv/bin/activate  # On Linux/Mac
 # or